Frequently Asked Questions

 Due dates for general billing are available on the Office of Student Accounts (OSA) web page under Important Dates.
 In addition, due dates are available on your statement.

 What happens if I don’t pay my bill by due date?

-Accounts not resolved by due date are subject to a $100.00 late fee.
+Accounts not resolved by due date are subject to a $100.00 payment extension fee.
 You may also be prevented from registering for the next term if you are still carrying an unresolved balance.
 Viewing grades and receiving transcripts can also be impacted.